 As the company expanded, John kept pace with its progress, firming up his position as a natural leader and becoming a part-owner of Barron Heating after his parents retired.
 As the third generation keeping this tradition alive, John’s son Brad is now the latest recruit to this thriving family business, now extending its connections with the grandchildren of its earliest customers.

-Although technology and equipment have changed drastically over the decades, the same principles of hard work, warm hearts and community engagement still underpin the Barron work ethic.
-Today, 150 employees are proud to belong to the Barron business family, upholding the same standards of excellence as those established way back in 1972 by newly-weds Dan and Vivian.
+Although technology and equipment have changed drastically over the decades, the same principles of hard work, warm hearts, and community engagement still underpin the Barron work ethic.
+Today, 150 employees are proud to belong to the Barron business family, upholding the same standards of excellence as that established way back in 1972 by newlyweds Dan and Vivian.

 Talk to the Barrons